Homeowner

 Before we look at how it can affect roof windows, specifically, you need to understand what planning permission is and why it exists.
 Planning permission is the permission that you need to seek from your local council or other authority.
 You need planning permission for a lot of different home improvements, such as some extensions and conservatories.

-You may be wondering why planning permission is needed if you’re doing work on your own home.
+You may be wondering why planning permission is needed if you’re doing various types of work on your own home, wherever you are in England.
 Essentially, it exists to deter developers from running rampant and building extensions that aren’t suitable for the area.

 If planning permission is refused or if you don’t apply for it, you could be in serious trouble.
 In some circumstances, you can retroactively apply for permission.
 However, if this is refused, you can be forced to revert any work that has already been done.
 This means removing windows or knocking down extensions or conservatories.